 Project Initiation Document

 The Project Initiation Document (PID) is intended to be a statement of purpose and scope for initiating a given project and a guide to manage expectations in both process and deliverables throughout the SDLC.
 The PID defines the business case for the project by defining the purpose; milestones; resources; objectives; costs; risks, including mitigation strategies; and the artifacts and IT technologies (architecture) utilized and produced for, and during, the project.
-The PID serves as the formal funding commitment document approved by the Contracting Officer's Technical Representative (COTR) and stakeholders.
+The PID serves as the formal funding commitment document approved by the Contracting Officer’s Representative (COR) and stakeholders.
 Additionally, the PID must be approved by AHRQ IT management, and in some cases, the AHRQ Information Technology Review Board for technical viability; adherence to Agency Enterprise Architecture; technical standards; and formal project management requirements as derived from departmental standards and accepted Project Management Institute Project Management Body of Knowledge standards.
 In the case of external development contracts, the PID can be satisfied by the formal proposal submitted by the vendor and accepted by AHRQ.

 Project Work Plan

 The System Project Plan or Project Work Plan (PWP) provides a method to assign and track the project resources, hours, and specific deliverables.
 This plan provides the detailed Work Breakdown Structure and resource loading that can be used to identify project costs and is intended for the project manager to track the schedule and cost of a project, including development of earned value management measures.
-The PWP is delineated by the phases of the project that include project initiation, generation of the PWP schedule, requirements gathering, system design, system development, system testing, including user acceptance, system deployment and system support, and production of project deliverables that require COTR or stakeholder acceptance and signoff to continue project tasks identified in the PWP.
+The PWP is delineated by the phases of the project that include project initiation, generation of the PWP schedule, requirements gathering, system design, system development, system testing, including user acceptance, system deployment and system support, and production of project deliverables that require COR or stakeholder acceptance and signoff to continue project tasks identified in the PWP.

 System Requirements Document